top of page

 Dmitri’s eyes widened.
 “Zara…I think you caught a Christmas Elf.”

 “A monster that even monsters think is a myth?”
-Marcus said excitedly, practically bouncing on the arm of the sofa next to Dmitri.
+Marcus asked excitedly, bouncing slightly on the arm of the sofa next to Dmitri.
 “That sounds rare!”

 “Not historically,” Dmitri said.